Interior photography portfolio of holiday lets around Edinburgh, shot for various owners renting property on AirBnB and

 Short answer: no. Long answer: sometimes.

 Generally speaking, cloudy weather is better than strong sunlight for interior photography.
 However for AirBnB photography strong sunlight can be beneficial – it helps your property look welcoming and gives your listing a holiday feel.

-If you have a good view from the windows it would be optimal to aim for a day with high visibility.
+If you have a nice view from the windows it would be optimal to aim for a day with high visibility.
 Obviously we can’t control this, and in Scotland we can’t even always predict it.
 This is another reason why I prefer to spend more time shooting a property – there is more chance of getting some shots that have good light outside.